-We have discovered that the Twin Beaches along Maryland's west coast are as perfect for a family vacation as the better known eastern shore of Chesapeake Bay.
 Rich in seafaring heritage, outdoor recreation, water sports, fishing – and, of course, great seafood — southern Maryland’s western shore offers a wide array of cultural attractions, historical and maritime sites, and unspoiled natural beauty.
-Althought it has temperate weather in winter, this region really shines in late spring, fall and summer.
+Althought it has temperate weather in winter, this region of Twin Beaches really shines in late spring, fall and summer for family vacations.

 Less than an hour’s drive from Washington DC, Annapolis and Baltimore, the Twin Beaches – North Beach and Chesapeake Beach – in northern Calvert County are the region’s gateway.
 Both beach communities are a great choice for families looking for fun and relaxation.
 It’s so close to the Capitol that you really can get “from the White House to the lighthouse” with a short drive — and there are plenty of lighthouses in southern Maryland to experience.